-Once the initial engagement euphoria tapers off, it's completely normal to get overwhelmed by the onslaught of decisions you need to make leading up to the big day.
-It's all too easy to let self-care fall by the wayside during this hectic time, but it's a crucial component to prevent stress from spiraling out of control.
+Once the initial engagement euphoria tapers off, it's completely normal to get overwhelmed by the onslaught of decisions you need to make leading up to your wedding day.
+It's all too easy to let self-care fall by the wayside during this hectic time, but it's a crucial component to preventing stress from spiraling out of control while you're planning everything from dress sizing to floral arrangements.

+Ask yourself the following questions.
 Has your to-do list taken on a life of its own, to the point where you're paralyzed about what to do next?
 Do well-intentioned "How are the wedding plans going?" remarks secretly make you want to hyperventilate?
 Can't remember the last real date you went on with your spouse-to-be?
-If you answered "yes" to any (or all) of the above, then it might be time to hit the pause button.
+If you answered "yes" to any (or all) of the above, then it might be time to hit the pause button on wedding planning, even if it's just for a week.

-Here, wedding pros share sanity-saving tips to help you get back on track and make the process enjoyable again.
-Trust us, you'll be enthusiastically counting down the days until your I do's again before you know it!
+Here, wedding experts share sanity-saving tips to help you get back on track and make the process enjoyable again.
+Trust us, you'll be enthusiastically counting down the days until you hear wedding bells before you know it!

-1. Tackle Each Item in Order of Importance to You
+1. Check Things Off in Order of Importance to You

 2. Set Realistic Deadlines for Completion